Rayan-360/mastering_git/readme.md

-this is a sample git project
+## Welcome to git

-- I am adding this from feature branch
+- I am adding this from feature branch this is coming from dev-hub branch